List of United States of Tara characters: Alice

 Alice is a "June Cleaver-esque" housewife, who has been around for the longest time, dating back to Tara's childhood.
 She is extremely domineering, believing herself to be the 'true' personality rather than Tara and wanting permanent control of the body.
 Once she stated that she is the "keeper" for all of Tara's other alters, and it is implied that she can help control which alters are allowed to front.
 In episode 12 of season 1, when confronted by Dr. Holden, Alice says that Tara is weak, and that she needs her.
 She believes herself to be married to Max as well, and makes advances on him and wants to have a child.
 She likes Kate and Marshall, but views them as Tara's children.
 She claims to have attended the Radcliffe Institute for Advanced Study at Harvard University.
-She abhors Gimme and seemed to be the only alter who aware of his existence before he fronts towards the end of the first season.
+She abhors Gimme and seemed to be the only alter who is aware of his existence before he fronts towards the end of the first season.
 Alice is a very devout Catholic, the only one of Tara's personalities, including Tara, who deals with religion.
 She prays every night for herself and all of the other alters, including (begrudgingly) Gimme.
 Both she and Tara cared a lot about the death of the Gregsons' neighbor.
 When Charmaine and Tara travel out of town to meet their old caretaker Mimi, it is instantaneously obvious that Alice was based on her.
 In season three, Alice appeared to Marshall, saying she is very proud of how he turned out to be before smacking him in the face, meaning Alice was killed during this conversation and converted straight to Bryce.
 In the final episode Alice is seen apparently alive in the back of Max's truck as he and Tara prepare to leave.